javierhernandezdelorenzo/DockerFlaskPostgres/README.md

 Now that we checked that everything works independently we only have to run the docker-compose.yml file.
 The docker-compose file is usefull to run containers that need a lot of variables to be specified.
 It also allows us to run containers in an organized way.

-To set up this service run the docker-compose file we simply have to type this command:
+To set up this service run the docker-compose by simply typing this command:
 `docker-compose up`

 Or we can run the sh file by running the command: